umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-01-releasenotes.md

 ## [Prefixes for naming secrets](https://docs.umbraco.com/umbraco-cloud/set-up/project-settings/secrets-management)

-Naming secrets for the Secret management feature now supports all of the three namespaces:
+The naming of secrets is subject to some restrictions to ensure that reserved words and application settings cannot be accidentally overwritten.

+Certain application settings should, however, be overwritten precisely under the auspices of security.
+Whereby it is now possible to overwrite the following three namespaces
 - Umbraco:CMS:Global:Smtp
 - Umbraco:Forms:Security:FormsApiKey
 - Umbraco:Forms:FieldTypes:Recaptcha

-that are required to be used when adding a SMTP to the Umbraco CMS, saving the Umbraco Forms API key, or using the ReChaptcha for Umbraco Forms.
+There namespaces are relevant to consider when adding a SMTP to the Umbraco CMS, saving the Umbraco Forms API key, or using the ReChaptcha for Umbraco Forms.